Ltu-Bike-trailer/control-software/README.md

 ## TODOS:
 - Test the custom PCB and the MCP2515 module for CAN communication between two MCUs.
-- Add wake up from sleep mode feature, for minimal power consumtion.
+- Add wake up from sleep mode feature, for minimal power consumption.
 - Fix the filter and listen on certain ID logic, cleaning up current.

 ### Findings and feedback for the `Sensor Controller Board V1.0`